INTRODUCTORY LEVEL COURSE

 Try playing this along with the song ‘Like A Rolling Stone’ by Bob Dylan.

-Backing Track videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.

 Lesson 2.

-SPECIAL BOX PENTATONIC Scales
+Special BOX PENTATONIC scales

-SEE HERE the slightly modified Box Pentatonic Scale for the special E Major V Chord in a piece with a commencing Chord of A Minor.
+SEE HERE the slightly modified Box Pentatonic scale for the ‘special’ E Major V chord in a piece with a commencing chord of A Minor.

 Try this along with ‘House Of The Rising Sun’ by The Animals which starts with A Minor then has an E Major V.

-SEE HERE the slightly modified Box Pentatonic Scale for the special E Major III Chord in a piece with a commencing Chord of C Major.
+SEE HERE the slightly modified Box Pentatonic scale for the ‘special’ E Major III chord in a piece with a commencing chord of C Major.

 Try this on the chorus of ‘Space Oddity’ by David Bowie which starts in C Major then goes to an E Major III.

-PRACTISE will be more effective with Backing Track videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.

 Lesson 3.

-LIMBO BOX BASIC Scales
+LIMBO BOX BASIC scales

-The name ‘Limbo’ is an invented name to describe Scales for Major Chords that are very special requiring a modified Scale that can be ambiguous.
+The name ‘Limbo’ is an invented name to describe scales for Major chords that are ‘very special’ requiring a modified scale that can be ambiguous.

-Thus it becomes the Major V Limbo Box Basic Scale (and can be used for Major Chords called Secondary Dominants).
+Thus it becomes the Major V Limbo Box Basic scale (and can be used for Major Chords called Secondary Dominants).

 Try it over the intro for ‘Proud Mary’ by Creedence Clearwater Revival or chorus of ‘Children Of The Revolution’ by T Rex.

-Also be aware that a commencing Major Chord can often be very special for example a piece commencing with an A Major Chord then a C Major Chord as in the chorus of ‘Are You Gonna Be My Girl by Jet.
+For example a piece commencing with an A Major chord followed by a C Major chord as in the chorus of ‘Are You Gonna Be My Girl’ by Jet.

-Backing Track videos in MEMBERS Section after Sign Up.
+PRACTISE will be more effective with Backing Track videos in MEMBERS section after Sign Up.

 Lesson 4.

-BOX MODE Scales
+BOX MODE scale

-The full Major Scale and Minor Scale both have seven Notes.
+The full Major scale and Minor scale both have seven Notes.

-This is great ear training too.
+This is based on the Modes and great ear training too.

 Though not very common in popular music these days, extreme Key Changes will need the Scale Position to be shifted.

-SEE HERE the Box Minor Modes which are the three versions of possible Notes added to an A Minor Box Pentatonic Scale for a piece commencing with an A Minor Chord.
+SEE HERE the Box Minor Modes which are the three versions of possible Notes added to an A Minor Box Pentatonic scale for a piece commencing with an A Minor chord.

 Try the A Aeolian over ‘Like A Hurricane’ by Neil Young.